Keerthana16S/Food-site/README.md

 Responsive Design: Accessible on all devices, from desktops to smartphones.
 🛠️ Tech Stack
 Frontend: HTML, CSS, Bootstrap
-📸 Screenshots
-Include screenshots of your site here.

 Happy Cooking! 🍳